Trump family business files for trademark rights on any airports using the president’s name

 Josh Gerben, a trademark lawyer who uncovered the filings over the weekend, said the applications were the first of their kind he's ever seen.

 "While presidents and public officials have had landmarks named in their honor, a sitting president's private company has never in the history of the United States sought trademark rights in advance of such naming," Gerben wrote on his blog.
-"I should be very clear: these are trademark filings that are completely unprecedented."
+"These are trademark filings that are completely unprecedented."

+Another break with the past: Presidents usually have to wait for years after they've left office to get an airport named after them — or die.

+Bill Clinton had to wait 11 years, Ronald Reagan nine.
+For Gerald Ford it took 22 years.
+JFK was quickest — just one month after his assassination.

 In response to criticism that he and his family are profiting off the presidency, Trump has said that his business is held in trust by his sons and that he has no day-to-day involvement in the company.